raspiblitz/raspiblitz/README.md

 ## Downloading the Software

 *PLEASE WAIT SOME MORE HOURS ..
-NEW RELEASE 1.7.1 IMAGE WILL BE POROVIDED VERY SOON*
+NEW RELEASE 1.7.1 IMAGE WILL BE PROVIDED VERY SOON*

 |Method|Install the image|Build the sd card|
 |------|-----------------|-----------------|